Architecture : Cave Rock Cut Architecture

 Note While Most Caves are associated with Satvahanas, Many have no known date, but inscriptions mentioning donors and specific king names have aided in their identification.
 Many have also been donation-funded, or “crowdfunded,” caves.

-Ajanta Caves (1st Phase / Hinayana Phase)
+Ajanta Cave (1st Phase / Hinayana Phase)

-Cave 9 – It is a large Worship Hall , with monolithic stone stupa carved from a living rock.
-Note there ar no Idols here
+⛶Cave 9 – It is a large Worship Hall , with monolithic stone stupa carved from a living rock.
+Note there ar no Idols here.

-Cave 12 is a Hinayana vihara which was excavated in the 2nd century BC and it is probably one of the earliest excavations at Ajanta. .
+⛶Cave 12 is a Hinayana vihara which was excavated in the 2nd century BC and it is probably one of the earliest excavations at Ajanta. .
 It has 12 cells and each cell having two stone-beds.
 The skillfully carved sleeping berths in the cells.
-An inscription on the back wall of the monastery records the gift of this cave by one ⓣmerchant
+An inscription on the back wall of the monastery records the gift of this cave by oneⓣmerchant

+⛶Cave 15A is the smallest of all the excavations at Ajanta.
+This cave consists of a small central astylar hall with one cell on three sides.
 Note – The later-identified caves have been suffixed with the letters of the alphabet, such as 15A, identified between originally numbered caves 15 and 16.
 The cave numbering is a convention of convenience, and does not reflect the chronological order of their construction.

 Pithalkhora Caves